Choosing a Good Massage School

 Certain schools offer programs in holistic healing, alternative medicine, traditional medicine, and modern biomedical science.
 At these schools, you can share ideas with future doctors, naturopaths, chiropractors, and Chinese medicine practitioners while studying massage therapy.

 Massage therapy students at traditional college and university medical programs benefit from the rigorous standards and sterling reputation of a world-class medical school.
 In addition to massage therapy instruction, these types of institutions may offer accelerated tracks for physical therapists and other health care professionals who want to add massage therapy certification to their existing credentials.

 The above estimate is for tuition only.
-There will be additional costs for books and supplies.
-While some programs include the cost of a massage table in their tuition prices, not all do and you may need to spend between $100 (used) to $500 for a table, depending on the kind you buy.
+There may be additional costs for books and supplies.
+While some programs include the cost of a massage table in their tuition prices, not all do, so you may need to spend between $100 (used) to $500 for a table, depending on the kind you buy.

-The good news is scholarships are available for massage therapy programs.
-Some scholarships are even given specifically to students studying massage.
-Some of these include:
+The good news is scholarships are available for massage therapy programs, some of which are even given specifically to students studying massage.
+These include:

 The American Massage Therapy Association (AMTA) offers an annual scholarship to those pursuing a career in massage therapy.
 Applicants must be enrolled in, or admitted, in a 500-hour minimum entry-level massage therapy program at the time the scholarship application is submitted.